omnisoho/typescript-101/README.md

 let teacher: Teacher;
 teacher = {name:'Amy', isFullTime: true};   // this is ok even without email
 ```
-The *?* makes the email property optional so the teacher variable can be assigned either with or without it
+The * ? * makes the email property optional so the teacher variable can be assigned either with or without it.

 ### Class